jerome-rdlv/dbsync/README.md

 # dbsync

-A database synchronization command line tool with support for replacements, GZIP transfers and SSH tunneling.
+A MySQL migration command line tool with support for replacements, GZIP transfers and SSH tunneling.
 Its written in PHP but it executes bash commands.

 I’m publishing this here because it might be useful to others, but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
 I accept no liability from its use.

-That said, I’ve been successfully using this tool for several years to synchronize WordPress databases between development, pre-production and production environments.
+That said, I’ve been successfully using this tool for several years to migrate WordPress MySQL databases between development, pre-production and production environments.

 *dbsync* uses a configuration file to  define environments (like dev, prod, preprod, etc.) and replacements (different values for different environments).